Technology/STEM Courses

-A year long course designed to be a high school student’s first exposure to the Project Lead the Way Engineering program, appropriate for students in grades 9-12.
-It will explore the work and role of engineers in the design and development of solutions to real-world problems.
-Students will be empowered to build technical skills through a variety of engineering tools, such as geographic information systems (GIS), 3-D solid modeling software, and prototyping equipment.
-Students learn and apply the engineering design process to develop mechanical, electronic, process and logistical solutions to relevant problems across a variety of industry sectors, including health care, public service, and product development and manufacturing.
+This course is designed to be a high school student’s first exposure to Engineering.
+This course is appropriate for all students in grades 9-12.
+It will explore the work and role of engineers in our world and how they design and develop solutions to real-world problems.
+Students will be empowered to build their technical skills through a variety of engineering tools, such as geographic information systems (GIS), 3-D modeling software, and prototyping.
+Students learn and apply the engineering design process to develop mechanical, electrical, and logistical solutions to problems across a variety of industry sectors including health care, public service, product development, and manufacturing.
 To receive college credit, students must earn a C or better in this course.
 The instructor will provide registration information for college enrollment.

 Offered: Full year